MetaLang/d-articles/std variant is everything cool about d.md

 }
 ```

 And... that's it.
 We're done.
-No pain, no strain, and easy, understandable code.
+No pain, no strain, and easy, understandable, _procedural_ code.
 We can then put our much-simplified
 implementation to work:

 ```D